osuosl/ganeti_webmgr/docs/source/manual-install.rst

 Manual installation
 ===================

-Please note that `installation using
-Fabric </projects/ganeti-webmgr/wiki/Installation#Install-with-Fabric>`_
-is strongly recommended for Ganeti Web Manager version 0.7 and above.
+Please note that :doc:`fabric-recommend` for Ganeti Web Manager version 0.7 and above.

 For troubleshooting and help with common errors, see `this page </projects/ganeti-webmgr/wiki/Errors>`_.